 – Lack of exercise.

-– Depression, negative attitude, pessimism.
+– Irritability, depression, negative attitude, pessimism.

 – Stress.
 There are many ways in which stress can contribute to Andropause and low testosterone and other sex hormones.
 For example, Stress leads to overstimulation of adrenal glands.
 As a result the pregnenolone (P5, steroid hormone, precursor of the androgens) instead of being used to make sex hormones is used to produce stress hormone – cortisol.
 It leads to the inability of pregnenolone to generate sex hormones such as testosterone, DHT, or DHEA.
 Thus too much stress and inability to control it leads to adrenal fatigue which replaces energy and motivation by weakness, lack of motivation and tiredness.